-It’s official: Oracle ended support for their ”native” Program Builder Eloqua-Salesforce integration as of February 1, 2021.
-If you haven’t updated – what do you need to do?
+Oracle ended support for their ”native” Program Builder Eloqua-Salesforce integration as of February 1, 2021.

-Our team have you covered with everything you need to know.
+Our team has you covered with everything you need to know.
 Click to jump to a particular question or section, or keep scrolling down:

 - Does this affect you?

 - What happens if I miss the deadline?